XuHo-IT/Stripe_API/README.md

 git clone https://github.com/your-username/StripePaymentCSharp.git
 cd StripePaymentCSharp
 ```
 You’ll need a Stripe secret key, which you can generate or find in your Stripe Dashboard.
-Once you have your key, you have two options for how to store it:
+Once you have your key:

 Using a local file:
 Create a key_secret.json file in the root of your project (alongside your .csproj file).
 This file should contain your secret key in the following format: